Women's and Gender Studies (WGST) 266

 WGST 266 has a Challenge for Credit option.

-Almost 100 years ago, American journalist Rebecca West wrote in The Clarion, "I myself have never been able to find out exactly what feminism is.
-I only know that people call me a feminist whenever I express sentiments that differentiate me from a doormat."
+At the turn of the 20th century, American journalist Rebecca West wrote in The Clarion, “I myself have never been able to find out exactly what feminism is.
+I only know that people call me a feminist whenever I express sentiments that differentiate me from a doormat.”
+Over a hundred years later, feminism still evokes a range of reactions, including suspicion and outward hostility.

 |Assignment 1 (Oral Review)||20%|